-Ala-ud-din Khilji, second ruler of the Khilji dynasty of Delhi, contributed very much to architecture, of which the most important is the Alai Darwaza.
-Alai Darwaza or the Gate of Ala-ud-din Khilji, is the main gateway to the Southern end of the Qutub Mosque, otherwise known as the Quwwat-ul-Islam Mosque, located within the Qutb Complex in Delhi.
+Ala-ud-din Khilji (r: 1296-1316), the second ruler of the Khilji dynasty of Delhi, made significant contributions to architecture, with the most notable being the Alai Darwaza.
+Alai Darwaza, also known as the Gate of Ala-ud-din Khilji, serves as the main entrance to the southern end of the Qutb mosque, or Quwwat-ul-Islam mosque, situated within the Qutb Complex in Delhi.

-Alai Darwaza is considered as one of the first buildings in India to be built in true Islamic architectural style with the use of arches and true domes.
+Alai Darwaza is widely regarded as one of the earliest structures in India constructed in the authentic Islamic architectural style, featuring exquisite arches and true domes.
 Many of the inscribed stones have now fallen down.
-Major Smith, the then Executive Engineer of Delhi, carried out extensive repairs to the gateway in 1828.

 On the Western Doorway: